 A routine to reduce the sidelobe clutter was installed in the KuPR-L2 algorithm.
 Fig. 3.3-4 shows a flowchart of the routine (Kubota et al. 2016).
 Sidelobe echoes are estimated from a statistical relationship between Normalized Radar Cross Section (NRCS) and sidelobe clutter obtained from observation data and then the routine subtracts sidelobe estimates from received power.
+In the version 06 or later versions, the routine to reduce the sidelobe clutter was installed also in the KaHS-L2.
+The method in the KaHS was largely similar to that in the KuPR, but it included some modifications described in Kubota et al. (2018).
 When the sidelobe estimate is subtracted at a range bin, bit 6 in the flagEcho is flagged by this routine.